What is a 3-Statement Model?

 Many financial models have to deal with a problem in Excel called circularity.
 A circularity in Excel occurs when one calculation either directly or indirectly depends on itself to arrive at an output.
 In the 3-statement model, a circularity can occur because of the model plugs described above.
 This makes Excel unstable and can create a variety of problems for those using the model.
 There are several elegant ways to deal with this issue.
-To learn more about how to deal with circularity, go to the “Circularity” section of this article about financial modeling best practices.
+To learn more about how to deal with circularity, go to the “Circularity” section of our guide on financial modeling best practices.

-For public companies, projecting earning per share is a key forecast.
-Forecasting the numerator of EPS is described in detail in our , but forecasting shares outstanding can done in a variety of ways, ranging from simply straight-lining the historical share count to a more sophisticated analysis that takes into account forecasts for share repurchases and issuances. .
+For public companies, projecting earning per share is key.
+Forecasting the numerator of EPS is described in detail in our , but forecasting shares outstanding can be done in a variety of ways, ranging from simply keeping the historical share count constant to a more sophisticated analysis that takes into account forecasts for share repurchases and issuances. .

 The purpose of building a 3-statement financial model is to observe how various operating, financing and investing assumptions impact a company’s forecasts.
-Once the initial case is built it is useful to see — using either equity research, management guidance, or other assumptions — how the forecasts change given changes in a variety of key model assumptions.
-To this end, financial models often have a drop-down that lets users choose to select either the original case (often called “base case”) or a variety of other scenarios (“strong case,” “weak case,” “management case,” etc.), which is referred to as scenario analysis.
+Once the initial case is built, it is useful to see — using either equity research, management guidance, or other assumptions — how the forecasts change given changes in a variety of key model assumptions.
+To this end, financial models often have a drop-down list that provides the user with the option to select either the original case (often called “base case”) or a variety of other scenarios (“strong case,” “weak case,” “management case,” etc.), which is referred to as scenario analysis.

-Building a 3-statement financial modeling requires the combination of the following skills:
+Building a 3-statement financial model requires the combination of the following skills:

 - Excel: Getting strong in Excel may seem daunting, but it’s actually the easiest skill on this list to develop.
 A general rule of thumb in finance is to avoid using the mouse and memorize some keyboard shortcuts.
 Accounting: This is the single most important (and least glamorous) part of getting strong in modeling.
-Understanding how the three financial statements are tied together, and what each line item on the income statement, balance sheet and cash flow statement represents is the key to the conceptual understanding of how a 3-statement financial model works.
-Wall Street Prep's Accounting Crash Course is a great way to learn these skills.
+Understanding how the three financial statements are tied together and what each line item on the income statement, balance sheet and cash flow statement represents is the key to the conceptual understanding of how a 3-statement financial model works.

-Even though 3-statement financial models are designed to illuminate a firm’s future performance, setting up the model depends on a thorough understanding of what happened to the company in the past.
+- Reading Financial Reports: Even though 3-statement financial models are designed to illuminate a firm’s future performance, setting up the model depends on a thorough understanding of what happened to the company in the past.
 For that, investment bankers and investors .
 Whether you’re looking through or quarterly press releases, or where you’re only provided piecemeal disclosures, finding the data you need will feel like a scavenger hunt.
-Your ability to navigate those reports and to find the exact data you are looking can make the difference between a model.
-Our course on Analyzing Financial Reports covers all of these skills.
+Your ability to navigate those reports and to find the exact data you are seeking can make a difference when building a model.

-M&A, DCF and LBO models depend on forecasts produced in the 3-statement model
+At their core, all M&A, DCF and LBO models depend on forecasts produced in the 3-statement model.

 The output of a 3-statement model serves as the foundation for several types of financial models: